- Confessions of a Happy Housewife

 Arrange the salmon chops in a pan, previously coated in olive oil.
 Pour 250 ml of white wine and 200 ml of water and leave to stew.
 In the meantime chop the garlic and dill in very small bits.
 When the water and wine evaporate, pour the sour cream and add the chopped garlic bulbs and dill.
 Leave for 10-15 minutes.
 Serve with garlic, or toasted bread and roe spread, or dip of your own choice.
 This is how I did it.

-Since I had a lot of white wine left, I decided to try a white wine Sangria recipe I found on Pinterest.
+Since I had a lot of white wine left, I decided to try a white wine Sangria recipe I found on a healthy dinner recipe list.
 I made a few adjustments and here is what I ended up with.

 White Wine Sangria